datastax/SwiftieGPT/README.md

 - An Astra DB account.
 You can [create one here](https://astra.datastax.com/register).
     - An Astra Vector Database
 - An OpenAI account and api key [create one here](https://platform.openai.com/)
+- A Cohere account and api key [create one here](https://cohere.com/)

 ### Setup